gabriellukke/gabriellukke/README.md

 - 👱🏻 I'm 21 years old, brazilian and living in Curitiba - PR.
 - 🌱 I'm currently an Instructor at [Trybe].
 - 👯 I'm looking to improve my skills as a Technology/Development Instructor.
-- 🥅 2022 Goals: I want to help as many people as I can with instructing on Web Development and learn new technologies and also .
+- 🥅 2022 Goals: I want to help as many people as I can with instructing on Web Development and learn new technologies to add more value to the projects I'm working on.
 - ⚡ I love code, play video games and playing sports.

 ### Languages and Tools: